Methodology for the allocation of School Counselling Service

 What principles underpin the methodology?

 - is informed by current research, feedback from stakeholders and NSW school and student data

-- provides every NSW public school a school counselling allocation that reflects student need.
+- provides every NSW public school a School Counselling Service allocation that reflects student need.

 The counselling allocation is based on student enrolment data and on indicators of student need.

 The existing allocation of School Counselling Service is based on student enrolment data and on indicators of student need.
 A 60% weighting is provided to enrolments and a 40% weighting is provided to the indicators of need.
 Students impacted by disability, socio-disadvantage and remoteness are provided 40%, 40% and 20% weightings respectively in the indicators of need.